cloudsimplus/cloudsimplus-automation/README.md

 # How to use the tool

-At a terminal, the application can be run using one of the following methods:
+You can run the application from a terminal using the following command:

-1. `java com.manoelcampos.cloudsim.automation.YamlScenario PathToYamlSimulationScenarioFile`
-2. `java -jar CloudSimAutomation-1.0-jar-with-dependencies.jar PathToYamlSimulationScenarioFile`
+`java -jar CloudSimAutomation-VERSION-jar-with-dependencies.jar PathToYamlSimulationScenarioFile`

 # Published Paper